-Autoire lies in a vast U-shaped valley with steep cliff sides formed by erosion where the Autoire (or Goutal) stream finds softer rock as it crosses the fault of Siran, at the head of the valley.
-It is best to see Autoire from Siran after wet weather, when multiple waterfalls crash 30 metres to the valley floor.
+Autoire lies in a vast U-shaped valley with steep cliff sides formed by erosion where the Autoire (or Goutal) stream finds softer rock as it crosses the Siran fault at the head of the valley.
+There is a great view down to the village from Siran after wet weather, when multiple waterfalls crash 30 metres to the valley floor.

-A walk around its narrow streets reveals the fountain surrounded by half-timbered houses, traditional steep roofs with traditional hand made clay tiles and elegant mansions with towers which mark the period when Autoire was known as 'le petit Versailles'.
-There are four large houses built by the nobility in the 15th and 16th centuries and a church of the 11th century with 'modillons' in excellent condition.
+A walk around the narrow streets reveals the fountain surrounded by half-timbered houses, traditional steep roofs with traditional hand-made clay tiles and elegant mansions with towers which mark the period when Autoire was known as 'le petit Versailles'.
+There are four large houses built by the nobility in the 15th and 16th centuries and a church dating from the 11th century with 'modillons' in excellent condition.

 A footpath leads from the village through the woods and along the stream to the foot of the big waterfall where the water hits the rocks beneath.